 Frequently, struggling readers are visual learners or right-brain learners.
 It's worth taking a closer look.
 Children who are not visual or right-brain learners do fine with steps to learn, while visual or right-brain learners do best when they see the whole thing and can snap a mental picture of it.

 1. Tap into your child’s visual strength to LEARN WORDS

 What happens for the visual right-brain learner is that their mental cameras snap a picture of the whole word, letters, meaning and all!
 Poosh!
 And it is done!
 They will remember the picture when they see the plain word later in print.
 For active learners, it will make all the difference if they can do the body motion as they read the word.

 Please note that in the example for visual learners, we didn’t omit teaching letter sounds.
-We just didn’t lead with that!
-And here in lies a vast difference in teaching approach and it is this change, along with adding an image, that makes all the difference in whether or not your visual, right-brain learner will struggle with reading or not.
+We just didn’t lead with that.
+And this is the difference in teaching approach.
+It is this change, along with adding an image, that makes all the difference in whether or not your visual, right-brain learner will struggle with reading.

 Notice in Jessica’s comment that her daughter went from not reading at all to reading AND spelling!
 What is happening there?
 When you show your child the SnapWords® sight word flash card for HELP, and you talk about the whole word, the fact that the tall letters are the raised arms, etc., the child is storing away in visual memory the letters in the word in addition to the whole word.
 If you want to jump-start success in spelling while you are also teaching sight word recognition, follow this sequence:

 a.
 Teach the word as in the example above

 b.
 Have the child say the letter sounds as they point to each letter in the word

 c.
 Have them write the word on their whiteboard as they say each sound out loud (encourage them to tap into their visual memories for the word they stored as a picture)

 d.
 Finally, tell them that you are going to learn how to spell HELP